TheresaLui/SelfHelpContent_v2/articles/microsoft.cosmosdb/cosmosdb-admin-backuprestore.md

 ## **Recommended Steps**

-### **Data backup retention**
+### **Changing Data backup retention**
-Azure Cosmos DB automatically takes a backup of your database every 4 hours and at any point of time, only the latest 2 backups are stored.
-However, if the container or database is deleted, Azure Cosmos DB retains the existing snapshots of a given container or database for 30 days.
+Azure Cosmos DB automatically takes a backup of your data for every 4 hours and at any point of time, the latest two backups are stored.
+This configuration is the default option and it’s offered without any additional cost.
-<br>We do have the option to increase the backups retention duration to help you customize.
-There are some limits for the backups:
-* Backup cannot be retained for more than 30 days
-* The minimum backup interval is 1 hour
+If you would like to change the default backup options for an existing Azure Cosmos account, please see [Backup interval and retention period](https://docs.microsoft.com/azure/cosmos-db/online-backup-and-restore#backup-interval-and-retention-period) to change your backup retention using Azure Portal.

 ### **Performing a restore**